schneems/schneems/_posts/2017-06-28-how-to-write-a-lock-free-queue.md

 > These builtins perform the operation suggested by the name, and return the new value.

 Seriously?
 I get that the names are pretty intuitive, but that just comes across as user hostile.
-This is why I added [documentation to CodeTriage for Ruby applications](https://www.codetriage.com/rails/rails).
-I believe that good documentation that respects its users and their time helps all developers from all skill levels.
-If you're looking to help out any language community, docs is a great place to have a large amount of impact with a minimal amount of effort.
+This is why I added [a documentation feature to CodeTriage to help find undocumented methods in Ruby libraries](https://www.codetriage.com/rails/rails).
+I believe that good documentation that respects users and their time helps all developers from all skill levels.
+If you're looking to help out a language community, docs is a great place to have a large amount of impact with a minimal amount of effort.

 Back to the code.
 This call: